rust-lang/log/rfcs/0000-structured-logging.md

 }
 ```

-There's some subtlety in this implementation.
-The actual value whose structure is captured is not the `&'v Uuid`, it's the owned `ToHyphenated<'v>` structure.
-This is why `Value::from_any` uses a separate function for capturing the structure of its values.
+There's some subtlety in this second implementation.
+The actual value whose structure is captured is not the `&'v Uuid`, it's the owned `ToHyphenated<'v>`.
+This is why `Value::from_any` uses a separate function for capturing the structure of its values that doesn't depend on the lifetime of the given `&'v T`.
 It lets us capture a borrowed `Uuid` with the right lifetime `'v`, but materialize an owned `ToHyphenated` with the structure we want.

 #### Implementing `ToValue` for a complex value

-A structure like `User` is a bit different.
+A structure like `User` is a bit different from a newtype like `uuid::Uuid`.
 It could be represented using `Debug`, but then the contents of its fields would be lost in an opaque and unstructured string.
 It would be better represented as a map of key-value pairs.
 However, complex values like maps and sequences aren't directly supported in `log`.
 They're offloaded to serialization frameworks like `serde` and `sval` that are capable of handling them effectively.

-Fundamental serialization frameworks do have direct integration with `log`'s `Value` type through Cargo features.
+`serde` and `sval` have direct two-way integration with `log`'s `Value` type through optional Cargo features.
 Let's use `sval` as an example.
 It's a serialization framework that's built specifically for structured logging.
-Adding the `kv_sval` feature to `log` will enable its integration:
+Adding the `kv_sval` feature to `log` will enable it:

 ```toml
 [dependencies.log]
 features = ["kv_sval"]
 ```

-The `User` type can then derive `sval`'s `Value` trait and implement `log`'s `ToValue` trait in terms of `sval`:
+Complex structures that derive `sval`'s `Value` trait can then implement `log`'s `ToValue` trait in terms of `sval`:

 ```rust
 #[derive(Debug, Value)]